walles/loadviz/README.md

 * Make a macOS app rendering this image in a window
 * Make the demo app not just show black all the time even though the image from Rust is red
+* Make demo binary update its image at 3 FPS